 Example.
-Under a partnership agreement, Sandy is to receive 30% of the partnership income, but not less than \$8,000.
+Under a partnership agreement, Divya is to receive 30% of the partnership income, but not less than \$8,000.
 The partnership has net income of \$20,000.
-Sandy's share, without regard to the minimum guarantee, is \$6,000 $(30\% \times $20,000)$ .
+Divya's share, without regard to the minimum guarantee, is \$6,000 $(30\% \times $20,000)$.
 The guaranteed payment that can be deducted by the partnership is \$2,000 (\$8,000 - \$6,000).
-Sandy's income from the partnership is \$8,000, and the remaining \$12,000 of partnership income will be reported by the other partners in proportion to their shares under the partnership agreement.
+Divya's income from the partnership is \$8,000, and the remaining \$12,000 of partnership income will be reported by the other partners in proportion to their shares under the partnership agreement.

-If the partnership net income had been \$30,000, there would have been no guaranteed payment since her share, without regard to the guarantee, would have been greater than the guarantee.
+If the partnership net income had been \$30,000, there would have been no guaranteed payment since her share, without regard to the guarantee, would have been greater than the quarantee.

-Premiums for health insurance paid by a partnership on behalf of a partner for services as a partner are treated as guaranteed payments.
-The partnership can deduct the payments as a

 Self-employed health insurance premiums.

-The partnership can deduct the payments as a business expense and the partner must include them in gross income.
+Premiums for health insurance paid by a partnership on behalf of a partner, for services as a partner, are treated as guaranteed payments.
+The partnership can deduct the payments as a business expense, and the partner must include them in gross income.
 However, if the partnership accounts for insurance paid for a partner as a reduction in distributions to the partner, the partnership cannot deduct the premiums.

 A partner who qualifies can deduct 100% of the health insurance premiums paid by the partnership on his or her behalf as an adjustment to income.
-The partner cannot deduct the premiums for any calendar month or part of a month in which the partner is eligible to participate in any subsidized health plan maintained by any employer of the partner or the partner's spouse.
-For more information on the self-employed health insurance deduction, see chapter 7 in Publication 535
+The partner cannot deduct the premiums for any calendar month, or part of a month, in which the partner is eligible to participate in any subsidized health plan maintained by any employer of the partner, the partner's spouse, the partner's dependents, or any children under age 27 who are not dependents.
+For more information on the self-employed health insurance deduction, see chapter 6 in Publication 535.